chocolatey/choco-wiki/Moderation.md

 ## Definitions

 - package - the nuget package
-- sofware - the underlying software that the package assists in installing
+- software - the underlying software that the package assists in installing
 - installer - the native installer, usually packaged as MSI, NSIS, InstallShield, Wise, Squirrel, or some other flavor.

 ### Roles